danielcbit/apcctrl/doc/manual/manual.rst

 one.
 A straight-through serial cable won't work.

-According to Bill Marr the Belkin F5U109, also sold as F5U409 also works with apcupsd for kernel versions 2.4.25 or higher and kernels 2.6.1 and higher.
+According to Bill Marr the Belkin F5U109, also sold as F5U409 also works with apcctrl for kernel versions 2.4.25 or higher and kernels 2.6.1 and higher.
 These newer kernels are needed to have the patch that makes the mct\_u232 (Magic Control Technology) module and other adapters work with RS-232 devices that do not assert the CTS